HOW TO JUMPSTART YOUR TEFL CAREER

 Lexi Ward

 Thinking about the future?
 Have an impending graduation on the horizon and no idea what to do next?
-Do you just want to escape your country and be one of those travel bloggers you see on the ‘Gram?
+Do you just want to escape your country and become one of those travel bloggers you see on Instagram?

-(In the voice of Barney Stinson) … have you tried English Teaching?
+(In the voice of Barney Stinson) … have you tried teaching English?

-Teaching English overseas has become one of the most lucrative ways to make money whilst being able to travel and learn about a new culture.
-Better yet, most companies (EF included) feature a supportive network of teachers who help you learn how to be a fantastic ESL instructor.
-In this article, you'll find tips and tricks of the trade to help you get the most out of your TEFL certification.
+Teaching English overseas has become one of the most rewarding ways to earn money while travelling and immersing yourself in a new culture.
+Better yet, most companies (English 1 included) offer a supportive network of teachers who will guide you in becoming a fantastic English as a Second Language (ESL) instructor.
+In this article, you'll find tips and tricks of the trade to help you make the most of your TEFL certification.

-Whether you've just graduated from university or are still in high school, there is no time like the present to start planning.
+Whether you've just graduated from university or are still in high school, there’s no time like the present to start planning.

-Look at which courses are offered in your school for next semester- can you grab an extra English class?
-What about creative writing?
-Having a strong hold on grammar and spelling is only going to help you in your future ESL career.
+Look at the courses offered at your school for the next semester – can you take an extra English class?
+How about creative writing?
+Having a strong grasp of grammar and spelling will only benefit you in your future ESL career.

 Buy a grammar book.
-We native speakers know English so well that sometimes it's difficult to explain WHY you need that second ‘had' in a sentence (“if I had had an umbrella….” ).
-Doing a few pages of exercises will familiarize yourself so that teaching is a breeze.
-We recommend Raymond Murphy's Essential Grammar in Intermediate.
+As native speakers, we know English so well that sometimes it's difficult to explain why you need that second ‘had’ in a sentence (`If I had had an umbrella…').
+Doing a few pages of exercises will familiarise you with the rules, making teaching a breeze.
+We recommend Raymond Murphy’s Essential Grammar in Use: Intermediate.
 It might even help you get an A on your next test (WINNING).

-Pay attention to teachers in your current classes.
-See how they speak, move around, write on the board, and answer questions.
-Every teacher has a different style of teaching, and now is your time to figure yours out.
-Start generating a style that you want to emulate in your future classes.
+Pay attention to the teachers in your current classes.
+Observe how they speak, move around, write on the board, and answer questions.
+Every teacher has a different style, and now is the time to figure out yours.
+Start developing a style that you’d like to emulate in your future classes.

-Pick a grammar exercise and TEACH it.
-You can start by yourself, but teaching a friend (or many!) will skyrocket your speaking, delivery, and presentation skills.
-Also, it'll open your eyes to how much fun teaching can be!
+Pick a grammar exercise and teach it.
+You can start by yourself, but teaching a friend (or several!) will skyrocket your speaking, delivery, and presentation skills.
+Plus, it’ll open your eyes to how much fun teaching can be!

 Record yourself.
-One of the fastest ways to improve your teaching and speaking skills is to record yourself doing so.
-Seeing how you look, stand, and speak can help you to decide where you want to improve.
-Don't forget to look into the lens (don't watch yourself) and smile!
+One of the fastest ways to improve your teaching and speaking skills is to record yourself.
+Seeing how you look, stand, and speak can help you decide where you want to improve.
+Don’t forget to look into the lens (don’t watch yourself) and smile!

 Already in university?
 Great!
-There are lots of options to ready yourself for teaching while on campus.
+There are plenty of ways to prepare yourself for teaching while you're on campus.

-Keep your eyes peeled for your campus' next Job Fair.
-You'll usually find one or two teaching English stands that you can visit, most with volunteers who have taught abroad themselves.
+Keep an eye out for your campus's next Job Fair.
+You’ll often find one or two teaching English stands, most staffed by volunteers who have taught abroad themselves.

 Ask your friends if they know someone who has taught abroad.
-Maybe someone has a friend of the family or an older sibling who has gone.
-Offer to buy them a coffee and ask all the burning questions you've got.
-Personal experiences from others can generate excitement and knock back that anxiety, so be sure to ask them what they liked most about their time!
+Perhaps a family friend or an older sibling has experience.
+Offer to buy them a coffee and ask all your burning questions.
+Personal stories can spark excitement and ease anxiety, so be sure to ask what they loved most about their time abroad!

 Check out online discussion boards.
-We love sites like BBC English and The Guardian, but you can find informal conversation boards where teachers are happy to answer any questions about teaching overseas.
-These sites will really help you when you start your TEFL course!
-Just plug your keywords into your browser's search bar and see what pops up.
+We love sites like BBC English and The Guardian, but you can also find informal conversation boards where teachers are happy to answer any questions about teaching overseas.
+These sites will be really useful when you start your TEFL course!
+Simply plug your keywords into your browser’s search bar and see what pops up.

 So, you've read all up on our previous articles and you know that an English teaching certificate is the best way to start teaching abroad.
 Amazing!

-Before you break out that credit card and buy a course, make sure you research which provider offers a certificate that is globally recognized.
+Before you break out that credit card and buy a course, make sure you research which provider offers a certificate that is globally recognised.

-Know the difference between TEFL, TOEFL, and CELTA certificates.
+Know the difference between Teaching English as a Foreign Language (TEFL), Test of English as a Foreign Language (TOEFL), and Certificate in English Language Teaching to Adults (CELTA) certificates.
 Choose the one that is best suited for your needs (and your wallet!)

 Consider the difference in prices versus the quality of the coursework.
 You should book a course that offers at least 100 hours of coursework, as well as 10+ hours of live practice teaching.
-It may sound like a lot, but the work is generally straightforward, and most teachers-in-training finish their year-long course load within the first 3-6 months.
+It may sound like a lot, but the work is generally straightforward, and most teachers-in-training finish their year-long course load within the first three to six months.

-Take the practicum (live teaching hours) slow and be sure to network with ESL instructors in your city.
+Take the practicum (live teaching hours) slowly and be sure to network with ESL instructors in your city.
 They might have tips for you that you can use abroad.

 Have more questions?
 That's awesome!
-Check our YouTube channel and see if we've got answers, or comment below.
+Check our YouTube channel and see if we've got answers.
 We can't wait to hear from you!

 It takes less than five minutes